tianyw0/DictationShortcut/README.md

 # DictationShortcut

-Control ChatGPT's dictation feature with the spacebar
+A Chrome extension that allows you to control ChatGPT's dictation feature using the spacebar key.